tillabendum/survey/README.md

   %1b -- 1 bit that is represented as is

-  %8d -- 8 bits represented
+  %8d -- 8 bits represented in decimal format

   %3n -- (nihil) 3 bits are not represented and dropped away